doroved/mid/README.md

 ## Change Log

+**v3.0.2** - May 3, 2025

+> [!NOTE]
+> Join the discussion in this [discussion](https://github.com/doroved/mid/discussions/5)

+- Added `serde` feature
+- Added `PartialEq`, `Eq`, `Clone` attributes for all structures

 **v3.0.0** - September 18, 2024

-> [!IMPORTANT]
-> `Platform ID` has been removed from the mac device hash dataset because after upgrading from macos 14.x to 15.0, it [changed](https://github.com/doroved/mid/blob/d2587cc51f5bf406df7f84ba420e84942b022e23/src/macos.rs#L25), causing the device hash to change.
+> [!IMPORTANT] > `Platform ID` has been removed from the mac device hash dataset because after upgrading from macos 14.x to 15.0, it [changed](https://github.com/doroved/mid/blob/d2587cc51f5bf406df7f84ba420e84942b022e23/src/macos.rs#L25), causing the device hash to change.
 Use this version only for new projects or update the device hashes of your current users.

 **v2.1.0** - June 30, 2024